kietsy/betsser/grammar/README.md

 - [ ] comments
 - [ ] quoted strings for content and properties values with spaces
-- [ ] gready string matching, matchng everything but whitespaces
+- [ ] greedy string matching, matching everything but white spaces
 - [ ] allow files to end without a trailing new line